ajhenley/gitbook/inheritancedebugging_activity.md

 ###Inheritance debugging activity

-The following Product superclass provides features that are needed to be inherited by a Book class.
+The following Product superclass provides features that are needed to be inherited by a Shoe class.
 It doesn't work.
 Fix it.

 {%ace edit=true, lang='java'%}
 import java.text.NumberFormat;